Celebrating father figures

-What are the different ways to be a social father?
+What are the different ways to be a father figure?

 Here are some ways to be a social father to a child who is not yours biologically: